Trofogol/sample-http-api-docker/README.md

         $ git clone --recurse-submodules <this repo link>

-- Edit config.yml file from sample-http-api submodule.
-Set up correct address and of mysql database node.
+- Edit `config.yml` file from `sample-http-api` submodule.
+Set up correct address and port of mysql database node.
 Also, set up correct password and username to get access to it.

-- Build Docker image using Dockerfile (you can alter it before build, refer to [documentation](https://docs.docker.com/engine/reference/builder/) to not make mistakes):
+- Build Docker image using `Dockerfile` (you can alter it before build, refer to [documentation](https://docs.docker.com/engine/reference/builder/) to not make mistakes):